 For example, Turkey was one of my greatest journeys – it’s exotic, it’s cultural, and it has a long, rich history.
 The country’s intercontinental presence makes it interesting and diverse.
 I have written about the Cotton Castle and the Salt flat, and I have also covered Istanbul and Cappadocia later – How about some man-made heritage sites in the Aegean region?

 I supposed many would have heard about the Greek mythology of Troy and the famous Trojan War.
 The war was a ten-year conflict that Greek warriors laid siege to Troy.
 The most famous part of the story was the cunning trick by the Greeks who built a large hollow horse out of wood and soldiers were hiding in the horse to get through the gates of Troy.
-Once they were into Troy, the Greeks set fire to the city and defeated the Trojans.
+Once they were in Troy, the Greeks set fire to the city and defeated the Trojans.

 Did ancient Troy really exist?